NixOS/nix.dev/source/tutorials/packaging-existing-software.md

 ---

 (packaging-existing-software)=
-# Packaging Existing Software With Nix
+# Packaging existing software with Nix

 One of Nix's primary use-cases is in addressing common difficulties encountered while packaging software, like managing dependencies.